AOS573-2017/aos573-2017.github.io/_lectures/4-fortran-cli-modules-lib.md

 ---
 layout: lecture
-published: false
+published: true
-title: Fortran Modules, CLI, and Timestepping
+title: Fortran CLI, Modules, and Libraries
 ---

 # Prelude

-We have seen in the past how to implement subprograms into Fortran, so today we will be expanding on that concept through _modules_.
-We will also see how you can interact with the user while a Fortran program is running to alter what happens at runtime.
-Finally, the concept of timestepping and numerical methods will be touched on in preparation for next week's Fortran lesson.
+Today we will see how you can interact with the user while a Fortran program is running to alter the runtime behavior.
+In the past, we have seen in the past how to implement subprograms into Fortran, so we also will be expanding on that concept through _modules_.

-First, we need to clone the repository for this week.
+But first, we need to clone the repository for this week.

 ~~~ bash
 $ git clone https://github.com/aos573/fortran-week-three

 $ cd fortran-week-three
 ~~~

-## Modules

-A _module_ in Fortran is essentially a collection of subprograms that share a common theme or purpose--such as reading a file type or performing certain calculations--that have their own variables and routines.

 ## Command Line Interface